Winter Exhibits @ Art Works!

 ________________________________________

 This exhibit is a focal point of all Art Works’ openings.
 It is a juried show with cash prizes and is open to all artists and all mediums.
-Jessie Boyland and Glenda Kotchish are the jurors for this exhibit..
-Call for Entries is on November 17th and 18th at Art Works.
-Check our website for details on http://www.artworksrichmond.com/CallforEntries.htm
+The theme for this exhibit is Small Works.
+These tiny masterpieces make great holiday gifts.